 We are a support group for and run by Catholics in the Diocese of Hexham and Newcastle, who identify as LGBT+ or who are questioning their sexual or gender identity.
 Friends and family members are welcome to join us.
 We meet on the third Tuesday of each month for a varied programme.
 We are back to meeting at St. Andrew’s RC Church in Newcastle, but it is also possible to connect through Zoom.

-Our next meeting is on Tuesday 15th March at 7.30pm on the theme ““– click below for further information
+Our next meeting is on Tuesday 15th March at 7.30pm on the theme “Caritas in action in our Diocese“– click below for further information